 Raymond Hu - Selected Writing for Core77

 Starting in late 2010, Core77, a longtime design magazine & resource, shifted towards a more structured web publishing model in order to keep pace with the increasingly competitive blogosphere.
 I joined the editorial team shortly thereafter and wrote well over 1,000 posts between March 2011 and December 2014—this is a selection of my very best.

 As Managing Editor, my role primarily entailed overseeing day-to-day publishing operations, ensuring editorial quality and consistency from copy to art direction.
-My latest posts can be found on my author page and author archive at Core77, but (NB) these pages may not display properly due to technical issues beyond my control.
+My latest posts can be found on my author page at Core77.

 Links open in new window/tab